dominicplouffe/HorseRacingPrediction/README.md

 <img src="http://dplouffe.ca/static/img/std.png" border="0" />
 </p>

 68 horse met had a standard deviation of 1.4 and above.
-The horses with the lowest prediction won 27 times (40%) and came in win, place or show 59 times (86%).
-Worst resuls on a win bet and similar results on the WPS bets.
+The horses with the lowest prediction won 27 times (40%) and came in 1st, 2nd or 3rd 59 times (86%).
+Worst resuls on a win bet and similar results on the WPS bets compared to the previous results.

 ## So what does this mean?

 Trying to educate myself on maching learning algorithm by picking challenging problems is fun.
 If I can bet on 61 races throughout a month and win 54%/84% of the times I will have some fun doing it.
 But will I make or lose money with these results?

 The challenge with this algorithm is that it predicts the best horses.
-This is what the algorithm was meant to do and it seems to predict the best horse quite well...
-Unfortunately the best horse doesn't always win :(  I say that picking the best horse is a challenge because when they do win, they don't pay very much.
+This is what the algorithm was designed to do and it seems to predict the best horse quite well...
+Unfortunately the best horse doesn't always win :(  When they do win they usually don't pay very much.
 North American horse racing uses a [parimutuel betting system](https://en.wikipedia.org/wiki/Parimutuel_betting).
 Parimutuel system means that you bet against the rest of the public, which means that the best horse will usually have lower odds and pay less money.

-A chose to test the 3rd results to see how much money I would win or lose.
+I chose to test the 3rd results to see how much money I would win or lose.
 61 bets will cost $122.00 (A bet has a minimum wager of $2.00).
 To make a profit I need the 33 winning horses to return at least $123.00.
-A calculated the payout of the 33 wins of the

 Below is the actual payout for the 33 races.
 You can get the raw data from [here](https://www.dropbox.com/s/gaimxdk253un3bh/Results.xlsx?dl=0):